DAMO-YOLO vs. YOLOX: A Technical Comparison

 Architecture and Key Features

-- Decoupled Head: Separates the classification and regression heads for improved performance and training efficiency.
+- Decoupled Head: Separates classification and regression tasks, potentially improving accuracy.

 Strengths and Weaknesses